vishalagrawal22/CPPT/website/docs/usage/run.md

 sidebar_position: 2
 ---

 You can compile (if applied) and run your source code using the **_run_** command.
 It uses the command specified in the config file to run your source code.
-It supports running C++, Java and Python source files.
+It supports running C++, Java, and Python source files.

-You can run your source code against :-
+You can run your source code against:-

-1. all testcases
+1. all test cases
-2. specific testcase
+2. specific test case
-3. interactively entered testcase
+3. interactively entered test case

+The run command supports the following verdicts:-

+1. Accepted
+2. Wrong answer
+3. Compilation error
+4. Runtime error

+You can use the **standard error** (like cerr in c++) to **print debugging info**.
+It will be displayed separately and will not affect the test case verdict (only standard output needs to match the intended output to get accepted).

 ## Usage